AditiLatane/Unified-Mentor-Project-2/README.md

 7. Conclusion
-   This project successfully explored the dynamics of E-commerce Furniture Dataset 2024 using a combination of Exploratory Data Analysis (EDA), data visualization, and machine learning models.

-   The predictive analysis using both Linear Regression and Random Forest Regressor yielded exceptional results.
+   This project successfully explored the dynamics of E-commerce Furniture Dataset 2024 using a combination of Exploratory Data Analysis (EDA), data visualization, and machine learning models.The predictive analysis using both Linear Regression and Random Forest Regressor yielded exceptional results.

 Next Project :